jnozzi/cocoadev.com/markdown/SpeedingUpADrag.md

 ----

-Your problem could be that you are locking focus on an General/NSImage while you are drawing into a view.
+Your problem could be that you are locking focus on an NSImage while you are drawing into a view.
 You might want to draw the closeBoxImage in your     init method. --zootbobbalu

 ----